 External Data Sources¶

-Using DataFlux Func, you can integrate various data sources such as MySQL into Guance, enabling seamless data querying and visualization.
+Using DataFlux Func, you can integrate various data sources such as MySQL into Guance, achieving seamless integration for data querying and visualization.

 Features¶

-- Native Queries: Use native query statements directly in charts without any additional conversion;
+- Native Queries: Directly use the native query statements of the data source within charts without any additional conversion;

-- Data Protection: For data security and privacy considerations, all data source information is stored only in your local Func, not on the platform, ensuring information security and preventing data leaks;
+- Data Protection: Considering data security and privacy, all data source information is stored only in your local Func and not on the platform, ensuring data security and preventing leaks;

 - Custom Management: Easily add and manage various external data sources based on actual needs;

-- Real-Time Data: Directly connect to external data sources to get real-time data for immediate response and decision-making.
+- Real-time Data: Directly connect to external data sources to obtain real-time data, enabling immediate responses and decision-making.

 Prerequisites¶